browserengineering/book/book/html.md

 *Paragraphs:* It's not clear what it would mean for one paragraph to contain another.
 Change the parser so that a document like `<p>hello<p>world</p>` results in two sibling paragraphs instead of one paragraph inside another; real browsers do this too.
+Do the same for `<li>` elements, but make sure nested lists are still possible.

 *Scripts:* JavaScript code embedded in a `<script>` tag uses the left angle bracket to mean less-than.
 Modify your lexer so that the